cfu288/gpt3-medical-bias/README.md

 ---

 <details>
-  <summary>Click this to see full prompt template sent to OpenAI</summary>
+  <summary>Click this to see full prompt template sent to OpenAI.
+Note sections with double brackets `{{}}` are replaced with the patient data on each request.</summary>

   ---